Indeed Certificate ManagerIndeed Access Manager Indeed Privileged Access Manager Indeed Certificate Manager

 Control of using the smart cards and digital certificates - centralized management and tracking of digital signature tools

 Many companies make it a common practice to use smart cards and digital certificates.
-These are used both internally - for e-mail protection, internal document flow, user authentication - and for communication with third parties, working at trading platforms, in remote banking services and for generating a qualified digital signature.
+These are used both internally - for e-mail protection, internal document flow, user authentication - and for communication with third parties, working at trading platforms, in online banking services and for generating a qualified digital signature.
 The certificates can be issued either by the company’s own certification authorities, or by external organizations.
 The management of distributed population of smart cards becomes a complex task, which is to be solved by special systems.
-The Indeed Certificate Manager offers a centralized and effective solution for the task.
+The Indeed Certificate Manager offers a centralized and effective smart card management system for the task.

 Two-factor authentication with smart cards in operating system and applications - replacement of passwords by two-factor authentication